The Love Match

 The Love Match is a 1955 British black and white comedy film directed by David Paltenghi and starring Arthur Askey, Glenn Melvyn, Thora Hird and Shirley Eaton.
 A football-mad railway engine driver and his fireman are desperate to get back in time to see a match.
-It was based on the 1953 play by Glenn Melvyn, one of the stars of the film.
-A TV spin-off series Love and Kisses, appeared later in 1955.
+It was based on the 1953 play of the same name by Glenn Melvyn, one of the stars of the film.
+A TV spin-off series, Love and Kisses, appeared later in 1955.